bichinger/grunt-contrib-jasmine/README.md

 Type: `String`
 Default: `_SpecRunner.html`

-The auto-generated specfile that phantomjs will use to run your tests.
+The auto-generated specfile that the browser will use to run your tests.
 Automatically deleted upon normal runs.
 Use the `:build` flag to generate a SpecRunner manually e.g.
 `grunt jasmine:myTask:build`